NotFraagaa/Fraga-Bo2/README.md

 Mob of the Dead

-    Weasel always all players
     Trap timer
     Box set to cafeteria always
     Key always spawns at cafeteria

 Buried

-    Misty always all players
     Bank full for all players
     All perman perks are given on spawn to all players AN94 upgraded on the weapon locker for all players